Lufthansa pilots announce three-day strike for next week

 "We won't let ourselves be given the run-around by Lufthansa," VC board member Ilona Ritter said in a statement on Friday.

-More than 99 percent of the pilots had voted in favour of strike action to resolve the transition contract issue in a ballot.
+More than 99 percent of the pilots had voted in favor of strike action to resolve the transition contract issue in a ballot.

 VC said it would not strike during the Easter school holiday period, which starts on April 14 across most of Germany.